hebo1221/RandWireNN/README.md

 To train and evaluate run

 `python run_RandWireNN.py`
-- set your dataset directory in RandWireNN_config.py, _C.DATASET_DIR
+- set your dataset directory in RandWireNN_config.py, __C.DATASET_DIR
-- If you want to change dataset, see run_RandWireNN.get_configuration()
 - You don't have to prepare a dataset.
-The code will automatically download.
+The code will automatically download it.
+- If you want to change dataset, see run_RandWireNN.py, get_configuration()
-- You can change the hyperparameters from _config.py
+- You can change the hyperparameters from config.py files
+- If you want loss graph, see RandWireNN_config.py, __C.Visdom

 ### Reference